-Acceptable Solutions Performance Criteria A1 New fences must be in accordance with the acceptable development criteria for fence type and materials within a precinct identified in Table E13.1: Heritage Precincts, if any.
-P1 New fences must: a) be designed to be complementary to the architectural style of the dominant buildings on the site or b) be consistent with the dominant fencing style in the heritage precinct; and c) not detract from meeting the management objectives of an precinct identified in Table E13.1: Heritage Precincts, if any.
+Acceptable Solutions Per formance Criteria A1 New fences must be in acceptable development fence type and materials widentified in Table E13.1: Precincts, if any. ent criteria for vithin a precinct a) New fences must: be designed to be complementary to the architectural style of the dominant buildings on the site or be consistent with the dominant fencing style in the heritage precinct; and not detract from meeting the management objectives of an precinct identified in Table E13.1: Heritage Precincts, if any.